How to Dispose of an Old Mattress

 In such cases, proper disposal methods are necessary to prevent environmental contamination and potential health hazards.

-3. Explore Your Disposal Options
+3. Look Into Disposal Options

 As we mentioned, there are many disposal options for old mattresses, including recycling facilities or bulk trash services.
 However, the most convenient solution is typically to hire a professional junk removal company